Variance Guard Predictive Gate (power & sidedness)

 • variance.ab_test.{seed,windows_used,provenance} — reproducibility of the predictive A/B.

-• resolved_policy.variance.{min_effect_lognll,predictive_one_sided,max_adjusted_modules} — tier knobs for the proof.
+• resolved_policy.variance.{min_effect_lognll,predictive_one_sided,max_adjusted_modules} — tier knobs for the evidence check.

 Assumptions & Scope